We go over, in an easy-to-understand manner, what an NPDES stormwater permit is.

 So what is a "stormwater permit"?

-Because of man's impact, environmental regulations are needed to address this problem.
+Because of society's collective impact, environmental regulations are needed to address this problem.
 The Federal Clean Water Act introduced back in the 1970s includes regulations that require any activity that may contribute to the pollution of our nation's water bodies to be covered under an NPDES stormwater permit.

 The simple fact is we need clean water in the United States for everything.
 We need it for drinking, for recreation like fishing and swimming, for use in industrial operations for whatever process you may do that needs water, for food production, and even things like making beer!
-We all need clean water here in the US.
+We all need clean water.
 Since there are hundreds of thousands of operations across the United States that could negatively impact water quality through stormwater runoff, we have stormwater permits.

 Additional Stormwater Permit Information

 Hopefully, that was easy to absorb and understand.
 But, if you're overwhelmed, you're not alone.
 Getting a handle on stormwater permits is no easy task, especially if you're new to the world of water quality, state-level environmental regulations, and the responsibilities that come along with operating under an NPDES Permit.
 If you need help, reach out.